speudusa/intro-to-programming-csharp-wiki/Lesson-11-(Unit-Testing).md

 ## Announcements

-1. The class 6 prep work should be active by the end of class
 1. Graded Assignment #3 is open and students will now know how to set up the scaffolding for the testing portion of the assignment

+### Full-Time Students
+* Welcome to Days 15, 16, & 17!
+   * **Day 15**:
+      * Lesson 11 prep work only before lunch
+      * Assignment 3 Intro and Work time in the afternoon
+         * Assignment 3 due at end of Day 21
+         * Days 15-18 have built-in work Assignment 3 work time
+      * Assignment 2 due at end of today
+   * **Day 16**:
+      * Assignment 3 Work time before lunch
+      * Lesson 11 lecture & studio
+   * **Day 17**:
+      * Self Assessment 2 before lunch
+      * Assignment 3 work time after lunch

 ## Large Group Time (Instructor)